beeware/briefcase/docs/how-to/code-signing/macOS.rst

 * ``Common Name`` should refer to the name with which you registered to the Apple Developer program (e.g. ``Jane Doe``).
 * The field ``CA Email Address`` can be left empty.
 * Make sure that you choose ``Saved to Disk`` in the ``Request is`` field.
-* Click "Continue", and save save your Certificate Signing Request somewhere on your local machine.
+* Click "Continue", and save your Certificate Signing Request somewhere on your local machine.
 The saved certificate request should be of the format ``example.certSigningRequest``.

 As documented by `Apple <https://help.apple.com/xcode/mac/current/#/dev97211aeac>`__, this procedure creates not only the file you have just saved, but also a private key in your Keychain, which will establish the validity of your actual Developer ID Application certificate later on.